jenapidev/Jean_condos_assesment/README.md

 - Numbers in positions 5, 6, and 7 are divisible by the same number
 - The number in the second last place is divisible by the one in the last place
 - The number in the last position is a prime

+### Test the code with this vector [0, 0, 2, 2, 3, 4.
+4, 8, 8, 9.
+9]
+the output for the previous vector is The possible combinations are: 987840